nerab/wordlist/README.markdown

-This is the github.io site for wordlist
+This is the github.io site for [wordlist](http://nerab.github.io/wordlist/).